peterjc/mediawiki_to_git_md/README.rst

 formatting may result in no changes to the converted markdown, and therefore ideally will not result in a git commit.

+TODO
+====

+* Cope with unicode in the title / filename, e.g. BioPerl
+* Squash quick series of git commits from single author to a single page (with same or no comment)?
+* Skip git commits where there was no change in the markdown
+* Post-process pandoc output to fix wiki-links?
+* Automatically deal with images uploaded to the wiki?